Civil Defence today

 How MI5 work

-Intelligence could come from a number of difference sources (I have thought of these):
+Intelligence could come from a number of difference sources (considered by the author):

 1. MI6/GCHQ - individuals could be tracked abroad generating suspicious activity